Qrouger/Utils_APD/README.md

 Generate MSA-plot :

-Usable only on one proteins alignement (comming soon)
+Usable only on one proteins alignement (comming soon).
+This script can be used only after done a mono-holigomer of the protéins.
 	-Use APD_plot_prediction_quality.py
 		python APD_plot_prediction_quality.py